Slow Internet on Mac

 Method 1: Reset Wi-Fi settings from System Preferences

-This is one of the easiest ways to reset your device’s network settings to help speed up internet on Mac.
+This is one of the easiest ways to normalize your device’s network operation and speed up the internet on Mac.
+Here’s how:

 Method 2: Delete your Mac’s network configuration files